 Inventory, 12 ct : 0

-This item was last sold on : 11/28/11
+This item was last sold on : 09/24/19

-Boysenberries are typically available during the spring.
+Boysenberries are available during late spring and early summer.

 Recipes that include Boysenberries.
 One is easiest, three is harder.

-Someone spotted Boysenberries using the Specialty Produce app for iPhone and Android.
+People have shared Boysenberries using the Specialty Produce app for iPhone and Android.

-Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
+Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Santa Monica Farmers Market